Best first cars for new drivers 2021

 Year launched: 2017

-The Volkswagen Polo makes a great first car.
+The Volkswagen Polo makes a great first car for new drivers.
 It feels like a small car that’s grown up so while it's restrained on the outside it feels premium on the inside with a dashboard that features squidgy plastics and a large infotainment screen that can mirror the display on your smartphone.

 It’s impressively roomy inside.
 You get plenty of space to stretch out upfront but the Polo is also impressively roomy in the back.
 The boot is also large and well designed with an adjustable boot floor that means you don’t have to lift heavy luggage over a nasty lip.